 The development hereby permitted shall begin no later than two years from the date of approval of the last of the reserved matters to be approved.

-2 As part of the reserved matters details of the siting, height, design and materials of the treatment of all boundaries including gates, fences, walls, railings and piers shall be submitted to and approved in writing by the LPA.
-The screening as approved shall be constructed prior to the first use/occupation of the development to which it relates and be retained in perpetuity as such thereafter.
+2 As part of the reserved matters details of the siting, height, design and materials of the treatment of all boundaries including gates, fences, walls, railings and piers shall be submitted to and approved in writing by the Local Planning Authority.
+The screening as approved shall be constructed prior to the first use of the development to which it relates and be retained in perpetuity as such thereafter.

-3 The landscaping details referred to in Condition 1 shall provide full details and specifications of both hard and soft landscape works, including retention of the existing trees as stated in the Arboricultural Impact Assessment (dated 30.10.2018), which shall be submitted to and approved in writing by the LPA.
+3 The landscaping details referred to in Condition 1 shall provide full details and specifications of both hard and soft landscape works, including retention of the existing hedgerows, which shall be submitted to and approved in writing by the Local Planning Authority.
 Such details shall be submitted concurrently with the other reserved matters.
-These landscaping details shall include the layout of the hard landscaped areas with the materials and finishes to be used together with details of the means of enclosure, car parking layout, vehicle and pedestrian accesses.
+These landscaping details shall include the layout of the hard-landscaped areas with the materials and finishes to be used together with details of the means of enclosure, car parking layout, vehicle and pedestrian accesses.

-All of the hedgerow boundaries shall be retained and maintained at all times thereafter, unless otherwise agreed with the LPA.
+All of the hedgerow boundaries shall be retained and maintained at all times thereafter, unless otherwise agreed with the Local Planning Authority.